Stone pseudovarieties: Stone pseudovarieties and relatively free Stone topological algebras

+By a \emph{Stone pseudovariety} we mean a nonempty class of Stone topological algebras of a fixed topological signature that is closed under taking continuous homomorphic images that are again Stone spaces, closed subalgebras, and finite direct products.
+Clearly, every one-point algebra, also called a trivial (topological) algebra, is a Stone topological algebra which is a homomorphic image of every Stone topological algebra.
+Thus, the trivial algebras constitute the smallest Stone pseudovariety.
+We also mention that continuous bijections between compact spaces are homeomorphisms.
+Hence, a continuous mapping between Stone topological algebras that is an algebraic isomorphism is also a homeomorphism.

-Note that pseudovarieties of finite (discrete) algebras are Stone pseudovarieties.
+Note that pseudovarieties of finite algebras are Stone pseudovarieties.
 For a pseudovariety \pv V of finite algebras, the class of all pro-\pv V algebras is also a Stone pseudovariety because of Theorem~\ref{t:quotient-profinite}.

-And, of course, the class of all Stone topological $\Omega$-algebras is a Stone pseudovariety, denoted $\St_\Omega$.
+The class of all Stone topological $\Omega$-algebras is a Stone pseudovariety, denoted $\St_\Omega$.
 The pseudovariety of all finite Stone topological $\Omega$-algebras is denoted $\pv{Fin}_\Omega$.
 Since the intersection of a nonempty family of Stone pseudovarieties is again a Stone pseudovariety, every class of Stone topological algebras generates a Stone pseudovariety, namely the smallest Stone pseudovariety that contains it.